Centre plans to rake up 3-year-old case to implicate Manish Sisodia, claims AAP | Politics

 - India

+Earlier in the day, Kejriwal had alleged that his deputy will soon be arrested in a ''fake'' case like Health Minister Satyendar Jain.

-Jain was on Monday arrested by the Enforcement Directorate in a case related to money laundering.
+Jain was arrested by the Enforcement Directorate on Monday in a money laundering case.

 She said in January, we had said Jain is going to be arrested. ''CM Kejriwal had predicted his arrest few months back and that is what happened.
 Now we have learnt Sisodia is going to be arrested,'' she said.